KostasEreksonas/KostasEreksonas/README.md

 - 👋 Hello, my name is Kostas Ereksonas.
 - 👀 I have graduated from Klaipeda University with a Bachelor's degree in Information Technology Engineering.
-- 👀 Now I am studying Master's of IT engineering at Klaipeda University and exploring the combined world of Data Science and Cyber Security.
+- 👀 I graduated with Master's degree in IT engineering at Klaipeda University where I was exploring the combined world of Data Science and Cyber Security.
-- 🌱 I’m interested in Linux and a variety of cybersecurity topics and exploring the possibilities of deep learning applications in the field of cybersecurity.
+- 🌱 I’m interested in Linux, a variety of cybersecurity topics and exploring the possibilities of deep learning applications in the field of cybersecurity.
 - 🌱 I have experience as a Research Assistant on a Quantum Security project where we explore possible applications of Quantum Cryptography (QC) and Quantum Key Distribution (QKD).

 # Socials: